Sombrero-J/Go-Survival/README.md

 ## Acknowledgments

 Special thanks to my university for providing access to the physics engine and to my professors, Radu and Charlie, for their invaluable guidance.

+## License

+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+You are free to download, play, and contribute to the project.
+However, any sale or commercial use of the original or modified code is strictly prohibited.
+If you run a modified version on a network server, you must also make the modified source code available under the same license.